Wilhelm Reich: Teaching, second marriage

 When Hitler annexed Austria in March 1938, Reich's ex-wife and daughters had already left for the United States.
 Later that year, Theodore P. Wolfe, a professor of psychiatry at Columbia University, traveled to Norway to study under Reich.
-Wolfe offered to help Reich settle in the States, and managed to arrange an invitation from The New School in New York for Reich to teach a course on "Biological Aspects of Character Formation".
+Wolfe offered to help Reich settle in the States, and managed to arrange an invitation from the New School for Social Research in New York for Reich to teach a course on "Biological Aspects of Character Formation".
 Wolfe and Walter Briehl, a former student of Reich's, put up $5,000 to guarantee his visa.
 Wolfe also pulled strings with Adolph Berle, an official in the State Department.
 Reich wrote in his diary in May 1939:

 He received the visa in August 1939, and sailed out of Norway on August 19 on the SS Stavangerfjord, the last ship to leave for the United States before the war began on September 3.
 He began teaching at The New School, where he remained until May 1941, living first at 7502 Kessel Street, Forest Hills, Queens, where he conducted experiments on mice with cancer, injecting them with bions.
 He built a small Faraday cage to examine the vapors and lights he said the bions were producing.
 In October 1939, his secretary Gertrud Gaasland introduced him to Ilse Ollendorf, 29 years old at the time.
 Reich was still in love with Lindenberg, but Ollendorf started organizing his life for him, becoming his bookkeeper and laboratory assistant.
 They began living together in the Kessel Street house on Christmas Day 1939.
 She was eight weeks pregnant, but according to Turner he insisted that she have an abortion.
 Five years later, in 1944, they had a son, Peter, and were married in 1946.

 Sharaf writes that Reich's personality changed after his experience in Oslo.
 He became socially isolated and kept his distance even from old friends and his ex-wife.
 His students in the United States came to know him as a man that no colleague, no matter how close, called by his first name.
 In January 1940 he wrote to Lindenberg to end their relationship once and for all, telling her that he was in despair and that he believed he would end up dying like a dog.